National Women Day of India

 Throughout her life, her works and contributions towards uplifting, empowering, and striving for the welfare of women have made a significant mark in society.
 Hence, her date of birth was chosen to be celebrated as India’s national women’s day.
 The day emphasizes the contribution of women in society and advocates women’s rights in the process of women’s empowerment.
 National Women’s Day of India aims to celebrate women’s achievements in India and to work for their development.

 The status of women in India has been a matter of concern for a long, and there was a decline in their status from ancient to medieval times.
 In modern India, a lot has been changed women are holding high offices including that of the President, Prime Minister, Speaker of the Lok Sabha, Leader of the Opposition, Union Ministers, Chief Ministers, and Governors.
 But still, a lot of challenges are to be met, and discrimination and violence keep on continuing, that is the price of being a woman in India.

 Suggested Read: The Changing Status Of Indian Women

-Our constitution has secured many rights for women, but still women in India continue to face numerous problems, including violent victimization through rape, acid throwing, dowry killings, marital rape, and the forced prostitution of young girls.
+Our constitution has secured many rights for women, but still women in India continue to face numerous problems.
+Women are victimized through rape, acid throwing, dowry killings, marital rape, and the forced prostitution of young girls.

-Preference of son and fear of raising girls have resulted in girls’ abortion a trend in India.
-Girls are considered as a financial liability, female fetuses are aborted baby girls killed after birth, many of those who survive face discrimination, prejudice, violence, and neglect all their lives, as single or married women.
+Preference for sons and fear of raising girls has resulted in girls’ abortion a trend in India.
+Girls are considered as a financial liability.
+Female fetuses are aborted, baby girls are killed after birth, many of those who survive face discrimination, prejudice, violence, and neglect all their lives, as single or married women.

 Domestic violence is also a common problem among Indian women as society makes it justifiable to beat a wife under certain circumstances.
 In remote villages, life for women is callous, and women’s empowerment is nonexistent.